duckdb/duckdb-web/docs/guides/import/s3_import.md

 selected: S3 or GCS Parquet Import
 ---

-# How to load a Parquet file directly from S3, GCS or R2

-To load a Parquet file from S3, the `HTTPFS` extension is required.
+To load a Parquet file from S3, GCS or R2, the `HTTPFS` extension is required.
 This can be installed use the `INSTALL` SQL command.
 This only needs to be run once.

 ```sql
 INSTALL httpfs;